SaiTamminana89/Practice/Readme.md

-# Hello this is open for all developers
+# Hello this is open for all developers dev